Florika Fink-Hooijer: Director-General of the Directorate-General for Interpretation (SCIC), 2016-2020

-Director-General of the Directorate-General for Environment (DG ENV), 2020-present
+Director-General of the Directorate-General for Environment (DG ENV), 2020-2025

 In 2020, Fink-Hooijer became Director-General of the Directorate-General for Environment.
 In this role, she has been a key architect of the transformative environmental and green economic agenda under the European Green Deal, with a focus on circular economy, biodiversity, and zero pollution.

 Her leadership has laid the foundations for a green industrial policy within the Single Market, including the creation of a market for secondary raw materials to reduce dependence on critical raw materials.
 This is exemplified by the innovative Batteries Regulation (entered into force on 17 August 2023) and the Ecodesign for Sustainable Products Regulation (entered into force on 18 July 2024), both of which promote sustainability principles such as mandatory minimum recycled content.
 By promoting a regulatory approach on circularity, she contributed to strengthening the EU's competitive position in a rapidly changing economic landscape.

 Recognizing the link between climate change and biodiversity loss, Fink-Hooijer prioritized initiatives to halt biodiversity decline, leading to the introduction of the first-ever Nature Restoration (entered into force on 18 August 2024) and Soil Health (proposed on 5 July 2023) Laws and the EU's pioneering anti-Deforestation Regulation (entered into force on 29 June 2023).
 She also guided the EU's negotiations for the Kunming-Montréal Global Biodiversity Framework, adopted by the 15th Conference of Parties (COP15) to the Convention on Biological Diversity (CBD) on 19 December 2022, and a key deliverable under the European Green Deal, further solidifying her role as a global advocate for nature-based solutions and smarter resource management.

 In her capacity as Director-General for Environment, Fink-Hooijer also oversaw the revision of the Environmental Crime Directive (entered into force on 20 May 2024), setting new standards for environmental protection through criminal law and minimum rules with regards to the definition of criminal offences and penalties.

 Under her leadership, further progress has been made toward a toxic-free environment through groundbreaking initiatives on air, water, soil, and chemicals, such as the updated Industrial and Livestock Rearing Emissions Directive (IED 2.0) (entered into force on 4 August 2024), the Zero Pollution Action Plan (adopted on 12 May 2021) and the Chemicals Strategy for Sustainability (adopted on 14 October 2020), providing regulatory predictability for industry, stimulating industrial competitiveness, and fostering investment in sustainable clean-tech solutions.

 Additionally, Fink-Hooijer has become a prominent global advocate for preserving green and blue water cycles and enhancing water efficiency, driving the development of an EU Water Resilience Agenda.
 With her coherent "water-food security-nature policy nexus", Fink-Hoiijer is also contributing to a better EU preparedness to future economic and environmental shocks.

 In October 2024, the European Ombudsman attested maladministration in the Directorate-General for Environment.
 Previously, the DG refused to disclose documents containing information in the lobbying activities of environmentalist NGOs regarding the Nature Restoration Law.